TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ## Debugging <a name="debugging"></a>

-Ammo Physics will report errors that have occured.
+Ammo Physics will report errors that have occurred.
 To see these errors, open the developer inspector (ctrl + shift + I on Windows, cmd + option + I on Mac) and select the "Console" tab at the top of the window.
-Here, you can see errors that have occured and in which sprite they have occured.
-While this system will not catch every issue, it can certainly narrow down issues such as referencing a body or a ray that does not exist or improperly formatted object lists.
+Here, you can see errors that have occurred and in which sprite they have occurred.
+While this system will not catch every issue, it can certainly narrow down issues such as referencing a body or a ray that does not exist or an improperly formatted object list.

 ## More Resources <a name="more-resources"></a>